Lucas Kruspzky

 Lucas Kruspzky (born 6 April 1992) is an Argentine professional footballer who plays as a left-back for Patronato.

 Club career

 Kruspzky debuted in the first team of Independiente in a 1–2 defeat to Estudiantes de La Plata, for the 16th fixture of the 2010 Apertura.

 In 2014, he signed for Atlético de Rafaela.

 International career

 Kruspzky was born in Argentina and is of Polish descent.
-Kruspzky was called for the Argentina U-17 national team in 2009, being part of the squad in the 2009 South American Under-17 Football Championship and the 2009 FIFA U-17 World Cup.
+He was called for the Argentina U-17 national team in 2009, being part of the squad in the 2009 South American Under-17 Football Championship and the 2009 FIFA U-17 World Cup.
 He also played for the U-21 team the 2009 Toulon Tournament.

 In 2011, he was selected by coach Walter Perazzo for the Argentina U-20 national team, to play in the 2011 FIFA U-20 World Cup.

 Personal life

 Kruspzky's younger brother, Facundo, is also a professional footballer.